-If you use an Electronic Benefits Transfer card when shopping, you will find restrictions on what you can buy.
-The EBT card is issued under the Supplemental Nutrition Assistance Program, administered by the U.S. Department of Agriculture for low-income people to buy food.
-However, the federal government uses the EBT card to distribute cash benefits for other programs, so the rules aren’t cast in stone.
+If you use an Electronic Benefits Transfer, or EBT, card when shopping, you will find restrictions on what you can buy.
+The EBT card is issued under the Supplemental Nutrition Assistance Program, otherwise known as SNAP or food stamps, and is administered by the U.S. Department of Agriculture to assist eligible individuals with buying nutritious food.

 Food From Several Sources

-You can use your EBT card to buy any food item -- including meat, poultry, fish vegetables or dairy items -- from any store that accepts the cards.
+You can use your EBT card to buy any food item – including meat, poultry, fish vegetables or dairy item – from any store that accepts the cards.
 But you’re not restricted to just supermarkets.
-Many convenience stores, independent meat markets and farmers markets also accept the cards.
+Many convenience stores, independent meat markets and farmers markets also accept EBT.
 Defining what food is can be tricky, however, based on federal standards.
 Congress sets these standards, and only congressional legislation can alter the definition.

 Seeds and Plants

-While you can’t get ornamental plants with an EBT card, any other plant that can be grown into food is eligible.
+While you can’t get ornamental plants with an EBT card, any other plant that can be grown for food is eligible.
 This includes anything that produces fruits or vegetables, including seeds.

 Although some may argue that junk food is barely food, items such as soft drinks and potato chips can be bought with an EBT card.
 Special-occasion foods such as birthday cakes are also eligible, as long as the nonfood decorations don’t carry a higher value than the cake.